 Snacks – a bag of Quavers, unlimited fruit, boiled eggs, sugar-free jelly

-With the support of their Consultant and fellow group members, Free2Go really helps young people make positive lifestyle changes and obtain a healthy, balanced diet for children in gradual steps.
+With the support of their Consultant and fellow group members, Free2Go really helps young people make positive lifestyle and diet changes in gradual steps.

 A balanced diet for children – top tips